-Barclays Private Bank partner with Beacon and the Institute of Fundraising
+Barclays Private Bank partners with Beacon and the Institute of Fundraising

 Barclays Private Bank commits to a partnership with The Beacon Collaborative and the Institute of Fundraising to deliver a step-change in giving